 Will things take a little longer this way?
 Sure.

 But since everything is streamlined in one place it should only take a minute or so.
-I think the idea will be to save your best designs as favorites so you can quickly reuse the best performing designs across multiple projects.
+And every pin will give you more bang for your buck this way.

 Here are some examples of what I’m talking about: